Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: A MISDP Reformulation of MAP Estimation for the MMV Problem

+Beyond its statistical role, the Tikhonov regularization is also necessary for the above MISDP reformulation, which enables an efficient solution approach to global optimality by branch-and-bound solvers, e.g., SCIP-SDP~\cite{gallyFrameworkSolvingMixedinteger2018,matterPresolvingMixedIntegerSemidefinite2023,hojnyHandlingSymmetriesMixedInteger2023}.
+A customized branch-and-bound method can similarly be designed for the sparse formulation of DML, i.e., problem~\eqref{prob:MMVL20IP1} with $\rho = 0$.
+However, without the regularization, the continuous relaxations encountered at each branch-and-bound node remain nonconvex and computationally difficult to solve.

-It can be observed that the dimension of the semidefinite constraint~\eqref{eq:MMVL20MISDP_constraint} is proportional to the number of snapshots $ N $, which becomes computationally demanding for the case with a large number of snapshots.
-Therefore, following a similar line of analysis as in SPARROW~\cite{steffensCompactFormulationEll2018}, we derive another equivalent MISDP formulation that scales better with respect to $N$.
-The objective function in problem~\eqref{prob:MMVL20IP2} depends only on the sample covariance matrix of the received signals $ \widehat{\bR} = \tfrac{1}{N} \bY \bY^\Herm $ and, hence, can be rewritten as follows:
+The dimension of the semidefinite constraint~\eqref{eq:MMVL20MISDP_constraint} is proportional to the number of snapshots $ N $, which becomes computationally demanding for large $ N $.
+Following a similar line of analysis as in SPARROW~\cite{steffensCompactFormulationEll2018}, we derive an equivalent MISDP formulation that scales better with respect to $N$.
+The objective function in~\eqref{prob:MMVL20IP2} depends only on the sample covariance matrix $ \widehat{\bR} = \tfrac{1}{N} \bY \bY^\Herm $ and can be rewritten as